alvis/presetter/README.md

 ## About

 This project originated from my personal pain on maintaining a number of projects with fairly similar structure, having exactly the same build and test procedures, same `.babelrc`, `tsconfig.json` etc.
-Every time when I setup a new project, I have to copy and setup the following **32** development dependencies!!!
+Every time when I setup a new project, I have to copy many **idential config files** such as `.babelrc`, `.eslintrc`, `.jestrc`, `.lintstagedrc`, `.npmignore`, `tsconfig.json` to name a few, together with the following **40** 😱 development dependencies!!!

 1. @babel/cli
-2. @babel/core
-3. @babel/plugin-proposal-class-properties
-4. @babel/plugin-proposal-decorators
-5. @babel/plugin-proposal-nullish-coalescing-operator
-6. @babel/plugin-proposal-object-rest-spread
-7. @babel/plugin-proposal-optional-chaining
-8. @babel/preset-env
-9. @babel/preset-typescript
-10. @types/jest
-11. @types/node
-12. @typescript-eslint/eslint-plugin
-13. @typescript-eslint/parser
-14. eslint
-15. eslint-config-prettier
-16. eslint-plugin-eslint-comments
-17. eslint-plugin-header
-18. eslint-plugin-jsdoc
-19. eslint-plugin-no-secrets
-20. eslint-plugin-sonarjs
-21. jest
-22. leasot
-23. npm-run-all
-24. prettier
-25. shx
-26. standard-version
-27. ts-jest
-28. ts-node
-29. ts-node-dev
-30. tsconfig-paths
-31. tscpaths
-32. typescript

-So, I imagine, if it is possible to reduce all these 3x packages into 1?
+1. @babel/core
+1. @babel/node
+1. @babel/plugin-proposal-class-properties
+1. @babel/plugin-proposal-decorators
+1. @babel/plugin-proposal-nullish-coalescing-operator
+1. @babel/plugin-proposal-object-rest-spread
+1. @babel/plugin-proposal-optional-chaining
+1. @babel/preset-env
+1. @babel/preset-typescript
+1. @types/jest
+1. @types/node
+1. @typescript-eslint/eslint-plugin
+1. @typescript-eslint/parser
+1. babel-plugin-transform-typescript-metadata
+1. conventional-changelog-metahub
+1. cross-env
+1. eslint
+1. eslint-config-prettier
+1. eslint-plugin-eslint-comments
+1. eslint-plugin-header
+1. eslint-plugin-import
+1. eslint-plugin-jsdoc
+1. eslint-plugin-no-secrets
+1. eslint-plugin-sonarjs
+1. husky
+1. jest
+1. leasot
+1. lint-staged
+1. npm-run-all
+1. presetter
+1. prettier
+1. shx
+1. standard-version
+1. ts-jest
+1. ts-node
+1. ts-node-dev
+1. tsc-alias
+1. tsconfig-paths
+1. typescript

+So, I imagine, if it is possible to reduce all these 40 packages into 1?
 I tried to look for a solution but no luck.
 Therefore, I make this tool and make it available to everyone who has a similar problem as me.